Euclid preparation: LXXXVII. Non-Gaussianity of 2-point statistics likelihood: Precise analysis of the matter power spectrum distribution: Skewness of the power spectrum estimator

-The 1-point cumulant (Eq.~\ref{termone}) is composed of an intrinsic contribution (present even in the Gaussian case) and contributions related to the pentaspectrum and trispectrum.
-Then, there are $2$-point correlators (Eq.~\ref{termtwo}) and $3$-point correlators (Eq.~\ref{tripoint}) which would both be null in the Gaussian case since they involve only $6$- and $4$-point functions.
+The one-point cumulant (Eq.~\ref{termone}) is composed of an intrinsic contribution (present even in the Gaussian case) and contributions related to the pentaspectrum and trispectrum.
+Then, there are two-point correlators (Eq.~\ref{termtwo}) and three-point correlators (Eq.~\ref{tripoint}) which would both be null in the Gaussian case since they involve only six- and four-point functions.
 By inserting Eqs.\,\eqref{termone}--\eqref{tripoint}, into Eq.\,\eqref{skew}, one can express the full expression of the skewness as

 where we define the shell average of the square of the bispectrum as